railsbridge-boston/railsbridge-boston/views/installfest/run_ruby.markdown

     puts "Hello World!"
     ```

-2. Save as `hello.rb` in your working directory.
+2. Save as `hello.rb` in your *working directory*.
 The `.rb` extension indicates that this file contains Ruby code.

-TODO Your **working directory** for VM.
+Your *working directory* is different depending on how you installed Ruby:

+* Windows: Documents\railsbridge
+* OS X + Railsbridge Virtual Machine: ~/Desktop/railsbridge
+* OS X + Railsinstaller: Create a folder called ~/Desktop/railsbridge and save your file there

 ### Run the Script